Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Instead they layout the app's interaction time temporally using "modes of operation".
 Each mode of operation paints to the entire screen and has exclusive control over kybd input while it has focus.
+A mode defines a set a "user intents" which is the user's expression of their intent to do something expressed as a specific kybd-based input gesture.
+A mode implements an intent handler for each intent it defines.
+This intent handler performs the action the user wants and updates the screen.
+An intent (and it's handler) is the unit of the UI in a Modal UI, much like a control is in a WIMP GUI.
-There is one primary mode that the Modal app launches with.
+There is one primary mode that a Modal app launches with.
 Subsequently, over the app's lifetime, different modes may pop-up in front of the primary mode and then go away -- i.e. they are transient.
 Much like dialogs in WIMP.